CristianConstantinDinu/POC-simulation-Dinu-Cristian-Constantin/README.md

 6. Generates a summary report file with the results.

 ## How to run
-Make sure Python and `pandas` are installed.
+Make sure PyCharm IDE and `pandas` package are installed.